freenas/freenas-docs/userguide/install.rst

 Press :kbd:`Enter` and %brand% will indicate that the upgrade is complete and that you should reboot.
-Press "OK", highlight "3 Reboot System", and press :kbd:`Enter` to reboot the system.
+Press :guilabel:`OK`, highlight :guilabel:`3 Reboot System`, and press :kbd:`Enter` to reboot the system.
 If the upgrade installer was booted from CD, remove the CDROM.

 During the reboot there may be a conversion of the previous configuration database to the new version of the database.
 This